-1.2.3.1.2.
+2.2.3.1.2.
 Containment made of metal

 Steel and stainless steel of types suitable for chlorinated solvents service, may be used (see table in 1.2.2.1).

-The following precautions against corrosion should be considered:

-- Protection from water and other liquids

-- Leakage detection and control
+The following precautions against corrosion should be considered: -Protection from water and other liquids - Leakage detection and control -Suitable laminates.

-- Suitable laminates.

 CHC-resistant materials which have proved to be suitable are available for laminates (see 1.2.3.1.3).
 An official certificate of the suitability of any metal coating should be requested from the supplier/manufacturer.

-1.2.3.1.3.
+2.2.3.1.3.
 Containment made of concrete

-Unprotected concrete surfaces, including waterproof concrete, are not impervious to CHCs, therefore concrete requires, when necessary, the application of a surface protection, allowing the covering of capillary cracks, to render it impervious to CHCs.
+Unprotected concrete surfaces, including waterproof concrete, are not impervious to CHCs.
+The concrete needs either to be impervious for CHCs or it requires a surface proctection to render it impervious to CHCs.

-Expansion- and differential settlement-joints constitute special weak points and should be avoided as far as possible.
+Expansion-and differential settlement-joints constitute special weak points and should be avoided as far as possible.
 Where they are mandatory for technical reasons, they should be constructed in such a way that deformation of joint strips and the sealing material will not impair the tightness of installation.
 Joints should be inspected regularly and deficiencies repaired immediately.